Field hockey at the 2020 Summer Olympics – Women's tournament

 The women's field hockey tournament at the 2020 Summer Olympics was the eleventh edition of the field hockey event for women at the Summer Olympic Games.
 It was held from 24 July to 6 August 2021.
 All games were played at the Oi Hockey Stadium in Tokyo, Japan.

 It was originally scheduled to be held from 25 July to 7 August 2020, but on 24 March 2020, the Olympics were postponed to 2021 due to the COVID-19 pandemic.
-Because of this pandemic, the games were played behind closed doors.
+Because of this pandemic, the games were played behind closed doors and without the presence of spectators.

 Competing in their fifth final in a row (wins in 2008 and 2012; losses in 2004 and 2016), the Netherlands won their fourth title, after winning the final 3–1 over Argentina.
 The defending champions Great Britain won the bronze medal after defeating India 4–3 in the bronze medal game.

-The medals for the competition were presented by Gerardo Werthein, Argentina; IOC Executive Board Member, and the medalists' bouquets were presented by Dr. Narinder Dhruv Batra, India; FIH President.
+The medals for the competition were presented by Gerardo Werthein, Argentina; IOC Executive Board Member, and the medalists' bouquets were presented by then FIH President Narinder Batra.